the beginning early man used his hands, feet and teeth to do work with. They lifted

 Other second class levers include: a

 pair of nutcrackers, and a bottle opener.

-between the load and the fulcrum.
+in the middle, between the load and the fulcrum.
+This arrangement requires

-facilitates movement of the load over a long distance with a relatively small
+the load over a long distance with a relatively small movement of the force

 Examples of third class levers are: a